KimberlyWolf/katacoda-scenarios/FinalProject/step3.md

 You now have a running container!

-### Stopping And Removing The Container
+### Stopping And Removing The Container With Docker Compose

-Once again, to stop and remove the container, execute the command below:
+To stop and remove the container, execute the command below:

 `docker-compose down`{{execute}}